 The mower overheating can lead to heat exhaustion and stroke.
-Since pregnant women are more susceptible to these conditions, mowing the lawn on a warm day can be dangerous.
+Since pregnant women are more susceptible to these conditions, mowing the lawn on a warm or hot summer day can be dangerous.

 Risk #4: Vibrations

-Low-frequency vibrations from lawnmowers and cars are safe for pregnant women.
-However, evidence shows that whole-body vibrations can lead to pregnancy issues and congenital disabilities.
+Low-frequency vibrations from lawnmowers and cars are generally considered safe for pregnant women.
+However, evidence suggests that exposure to whole-body vibrations can potentially lead to pregnancy issues and congenital disabilities.

 Risk #5: You Might Fall Off

 Immense trauma to your body can cause miscarriage or can injure your baby.
-If you are not used to riding a lawnmower, it is not advisable to use it.
+If you are not used to riding a lawnmower, I advise not to use it.

-While it is still safe to mow the lawn while pregnant, you must not forget that risks and essential factors need to be considered to have a healthy and safe pregnancy journey.
+While it is still safe to mow the lawn while pregnant, you must not forget that risks and essential factors must be considered for a healthy and safe pregnancy journey.